 Walking on someone else's back actually dates back to the ancient practice of Chavutti Thirumal.
 Roughly translated, the word "Chavutti" means foot or leg, and the word "Thirumal" means massage.
 Stemming from the Kerala region of India, this process was popular among practitioners of martial arts and classical dance.
-Soon this process spread to areas of Japan, in which the element of pressure points was incorporated.
+Soon the back walking process spread to areas of Japan, in which the element of pressure points was incorporated.
 This was known as Ashiatsu, or foot pressure.
 In the Japanese language "ashi" translates to foot, and "atsu" translates to "pressure."

 The excess movement of your joints when someone walks on your back forces your muscles to work overtime to keep them stable.
 Similar to attempting to crack your own back with a chair, your muscles will ultimately feel tighter following this event, and you can be tricked into thinking you need someone to walk on your back again to crack it.
-Attempting to rid yourself of tension this way will force your muscles to become even more tense, and will lead to an extreme amount of stress on your joints that can be detrimental to spinal health.
+Attempting to rid yourself of tension this way will force your muscles to become even tenser, and will lead to an extreme amount of stress on your joints that can be detrimental to spinal health.